syela/Database/README.md

 #Apps launcher

-An app that could launch selected apps for mac os.
+An app that could launch selected apps for macOS.